Occupational Exposures and Parkinson's Disease

 The interior of a Northern Ontario Mine in 1966.

-10th Anniversary of the McIntyre Powder Project
+The McIntyre Powder Project

 The McIntyre Powder Project was established in April 2015 by Janice Martell, an Occupational Health Coordinator at OHCOW and the daughter of a retired Steelworker and former underground hard-rock miner, Jim Hobbs.
 Jim worked underground in nickel and uranium mines in northern Ontario, Canada between 1959 and 1990.
 In 1978 and 1979, he was required by his employer to inhale finely ground aluminum dust known as "McIntyre Powder" prior to each mining shift, as a preventative measure (prophylaxis) against silicosis.
 In 2001, Jim was diagnosed with Parkinson's.
-Janice established the McIntyre Powder Project to provide a centralized place for miners or other workers exposed to aluminum dust to voluntarily register and document health issues. Â After years of investigation and advocacy work, Martell was instrumental in WSIB Ontario's decision in January 2022 to recognize Parkinson's as an industrial disease.
+Janice established the McIntyre Powder Project to provide a centralized place for miners or other workers exposed to aluminum dust to voluntarily register and document health issues.
+After years of investigation and advocacy work, Martell was instrumental in WSIB Ontario's decision in January 2022 to recognize Parkinson's as an industrial disease.

 For more information, see the professionally published research papers by Martell and other OHCOW researchers on the Mining Exposures page.
 These papers cover Parkinson's and other diseases shown to be the result of using McIntyre powder.